 My primary professional interests in research, training, coaching & intervention, and teaching center on the challenges presented by encounters with new ecologies--what I call "strange lands."
 These challenges include coping with ecoshock, getting the job done by dealing effectively with diversity, and maintaining the motivation to continue.
 One major focus is on helping people and organizations deal with new people, places, cultures and technologies.
 I am particularly interested in the experiences these challenges produce, the strategies developed to deal with them, and the communication and other skills required to implement the strategies effectively.
 Over the years I have applied this focus in research, teaching and intervention activities to contexts such as global assignments in business and government, our diverse, rapidly changing workplaces and communities at home, geographically dispersed teams, distance learning, knowledge creation and transfer, criminal justice, service delivery, and close relationships such as marriage.
 Most recently my emphases have been on coaching teams, managers and leaders to deal effectively with intercultural and global diversity and on self-organization and swarm optimization models of globalization in multinational enterprises.
-These and my other professional interests are illustrated more fully in my Resumé, training, coaching & intervention programs and clients & contacts, academic courses & seminars, and a selection of abstracts from--and links to--my recent publications.
+These and my other professional interests are illustrated more fully in my Resumé, training, coaching & intervention programs and clients & contacts, and a selection of abstracts from--and links to--some of my recent publications.

 But my life is also travel to Strange Lands and exploring the people and places there, as well as hiking, skin diving, and collecting shells and other life experiences.
 If you are interested in those, check out my addresses and links on this page.

-I'm Principal Consultant of Strange Lands Global
+I'm Principal Consultant of Strange Lands Global Assignment Specialists,

 Emeritus Professor in the School of